Fusseldieb/sms_powerview_docker/README.md

 # SMS PowerView [Docker]

 Quick and dirty solution to run the "SMS PowerView" Java app inside a docker container.
+Given your system exposes `/dev/ttyUSB0` when plugging in a compatible UPS, it should straight up work.
+Just start the container, that's all.

 ### How do I run it?